 This easy sweetcorn fritters recipe is one you'll use again and again!
 Perfect for when the fridge is almost bare but you do have a bag of frozen sweetcorn!
 They're great for kids as well as an easy light meal for the whole family.

-I do love quick and easy meals and this recipe for simple corn fritters is ideal.
+If you love quick and easy meals then this recipe for simple corn fritters is ideal.
 It takes almost no time to prepare and they can even be made in advance.

 - These sweetcorn fritters have just 6 ingredients!
 They are all ingredients that you most probably have in your house right now.
 Well, except for the spring onions.